htcondor/htcondor/docs/man-pages/condor_token_create.rst

     Set a specific client identity to be written into the token; a client will authenticate as this identity with a remote server.
  **-key** *keyid*
-    Specify a specific key to use in the directory specified by the *SEC_PASSWORD_DIRECTORY* configuration variable.
+    Specify a key file to use under the directory specified by the *SEC_PASSWORD_DIRECTORY* configuration variable.
 The key name must match a file in the password directory; the file's contents must be created with *condor_store_cred* and will be used to sign the resulting token.
-If **-keyid** is not set, then the default pool password will be used.
+If **-key** is not set, then the default pool password will be used.
  **-lifetime** *value*
     Specify the lifetime, in seconds, for the token to be valid (the